ssfsx17/ffpnp/Jobs/WhiteMage.md

 ### White Magic T9

 - Curaise (60 MP) (single) - Raise, then Curaja, on a single target.
+- Esunaja (60 MP) (single) - Removes all harmful status conditions.
-- Fullhealing Cure (40 MP) (single) - Fully restores HP.
-Against undead, it does an amount of non-elemental damage equal to the target's maximum HP, and Magic Defense is applied.
+- Curada (60 MP) (single/multi) - In single-target form, this spell fully restores HP.
+In multi-target form, this spell restores an amount of HP equal to half of maximum HP.
+Against undead, it acts as a magical attack for magical non-elemental damage, and Magic Defense is applied.
 - Implosion (60 MP) (single) - Spirit * Level * 3 magical non-elemental damage.
 - Mass Cure (70 MP) (single/multi) - Spirit * Level * 3 healing.
 Against undead, it becomes a non-elemental damaging spell.
 - Mirror Images (56 MP) (single/multi) - Causes Blink status (12).